jli05/jli05.github.io/_posts/2025-07-14-arm64-ldr-and-str.md

 layout: post
 ---

 This article accompanies Lesson 3 "LDR, STR" of LaurieWired in the [ARM assembly tutorial](https://www.youtube.com/playlist?list=PLn_It163He32Ujm-l_czgEBhbJjOUgFhg).
+Refer to the [The first ARM64 assembly program](/2025/07/13/first-arm64-code.html) for how to call Linux (for ARM64) `exit()` to end execution.

 ## Documentation for ARM32 and ARM64 assembly
 On [https://developer.arm.com](https://developer.arm.com), search for "armasm user guide".
 In the result list, one may find